bwssytems/ha-bridge/README.md

 Brighten a light | "Brighten the <light name>"
-Set a light brightness to a certain percentage | "Set <light name> to 50%" Dim/Brighten lights by a certain percentage | "Dim/Brighten <light name> by 50%" Turn on/off all lights in room | “Turn on/off lights in <room name>" Turn on/off all lights | “Turn on/off all of the lights”
+Set a light brightness to a certain percentage | "Set <light name> to 50%" Dim/Brighten lights by a certain percentage | "Dim/Brighten <light name> by 50%" Turn on/off all lights in room | â€œTurn on/off lights in <room name>" Turn on/off all lights | â€œTurn on/off all of the lightsâ€�

 To see what Home thinks you said, you can ask "Hey Google, What did I say?" or check the history in the app.